-Provide at least 35% of the core and shell building's electricity from renewable sources by engaging in at least a two-year renewable energy contract.
-The core and shell building's electricity is defined as the electricity usage of the core and shell square footage as defined by BOMA calculations, but not less than 15% of the building's gross square footage.
+Provide at least 35% of the building's electricity from renewable sources by engaging in at least a two-year renewable energy contract.
 Renewable sources are as defined by the Center for Resource Solutions (CRS) Green-e products certification requirements.